gfelber-tgm/DemonSeed/README.md

 + lock (Locked Bits)

-  Locked Bits are bits that shouldn't be changed under normal circumstances, they for example can be used to give the RST pin extra functionality, but prevent your from reseting your microcontroller.
+  Locked Bits are bits that shouldn't be changed under normal circumstances, they, for example, can be used to give the RST pin extra functionality, but prevent you from resetting your microcontroller.

 **avrdude**

-Avrdude is a tool that lets us flash microcontrollers and edits its fuse bits, we can select following parameters:
+Avrdude is a tool that lets us flash microcontrollers and edits its fuse bits, we can select the following parameters:

 + -p

-  defines a microcontroller type (DemonSeed is a attiny85)
+  defines a microcontroller type (DemonSeed is an attiny85)

 + -c